Game Day: Weather in RPGs

 Just as a Nor’easter can play havoc with our ability to throw dice, so can weather affect our in-game characters.

-Random weather generation in the World of Greyhawk goes back to the Glossography from the 1983 boxed set.
+For me and Dungeons & Dragons, my random weather generation experiments began with the World of Greyhawk and the Glossography supplement from the 1983 boxed set.
 It includes a number of tables for generating weather, modified by terrain (e.g. coastal, mountains) and latitude.
-I used the charts sporadically in the early days of my campaign because it was an intensely manual (if fun) process.
+I used the weather tables sporadically in the early days of my campaign because it was an intensely manual (if fun) process.
 Today, I use the Weather Forecaster for Greyhawk World.
 It randomly generates a month’s worth of weather, using the Greyhawk calendar and all of the appropriate modifiers. it also incorporates the phases of Greyhawk’s two moons: Luna, which is white and large like our own, with a monthly cycle, and Celene, which is smaller, blue, and has a quarterly cycle.

 The weather has inspired other stories over the years, including a multi-day blizzard that unexpectedly hit the fledgling frontier town of Obsidian Bay.
 The storm caught the players out in the countryside, forcing them to take refuge in an ogre-infested cave for several days, eating one of their horses to stay alive.
 Once they returned to the city, they found the town devasted by the storm.
 Much of its simple wood-and-thatch structures were destroyed, and the people were suffering from cold-induced maladies.
 The humanitarian crisis inspired the heroes to undertake a diplomatic mission to a nearby country to solicit aid.
 It ended up being one of the more memorable arcs in that campaign and it was all because of a few throws of the virtual dice.